 The Fringe Benefit Advisory Committee (FBAC) was established to provide an advisory resource of knowledgeable faculty, academic and university staff to assist in the analysis of existing fringe benefits, to propose possible changes in the fringe benefit package, and to secure those changes which can be accomplished through administrative action of the appropriate regulatory boards.
 It is intended to be a resource for the biennial budget working group on compensation, the President, the Chancellors, Faculty Representatives and Academic Staff Representatives.
 The Committee will have the following specific functions:

-To study existing fringe benefit programs and their impact on faculty, academic, and classified staff and on institutional programs and secure their implementation;
+To study existing fringe benefit programs and their impact on faculty, academic, and university staff and on institutional programs and secure their implementation;